 - Capacity Building: This supports projects for young people and youth workers, allowing organisations in the Western Balkans to participate as partners in mobility projects.
 Activities include Youth Exchanges, Youth Worker Mobility, and Volunteering Projects, which provide unique opportunities for non-formal learning and skill development.

 The Western Balkans Info Hub also reached out to individuals from the region to share their testimonials about the Erasmus+ programme.
 They spoke about the skills they gained; the career benefits they experienced, the value of cultural exchange, and the personal relationships they built along the way.
-Their stories will inspire you to try Erasmus+ if you haven’t yet.
+Their stories shall serve as an inspiration to consider participating in Erasmus+.

 Xhoi Bare

-SerbiaThe author of this article also began their career with Erasmus+ youth exchanges in the region.
-It was an excellent opportunity to develop public speaking skills, practice English, explore topics not typically covered at university, and receive training through non-formal education.
-At the same time, it provided valuable experience in crisis management, as working in groups comes with its own set of challenges and rewards.
+SerbiaAs the author of this article, I can confirm that Erasmus+ youth exchanges offer an excellent opportunity to develop public speaking skills, practice English, explore topics not typically covered at university, and receive training through non-formal education.
+Additionally, they provide valuable experience in crisis management, as working in groups presents its own unique challenges and rewards.

 While Erasmus+ has been successful in the Western Balkans, it faces some challenges: